-As at 31 December 2022, this caption refers to a trade of commercial paper of 600,000 thousand Euros which was settled on January 3rd 2023 (31 December 2021: trade of commercial paper of 140,000 thousand Euros which was settled on January 4th 2022).
+As at 31 December 2022, this caption refers to a trade of commercial paper of 600,000 thousand Euros which was settled on January 3rd 2023.

 20. DERIVATIVE FINANCIAL INSTRUMENTS

 In accordance with IFRS 9, EDP Finance B.V. classifies derivative financial instruments as fair value hedges of recognised assets or liabilities (Fair value hedge) and as cash flow hedges of recognised liabilities and highly probable future transactions (Cash flow hedge).
 Derivatives that do not qualify for hedge accounting are recorded under derivatives held for trading.